DPhil Student / Research Assistant

 To understand how neural responses relate to auditory perception, I combine 2-photon imaging with novel behavioural tracking methods like deep neural networks for computer vision.

-Before coming to the Auditory Group in Oxford, I completed a BSc in Cognitive Science at the University of Osnabrueck and expect to finalise my MSc in Neuroscience at the University of Oldenburg soon.
+Before coming to the Auditory Group in Oxford, I completed a BSc in Cognitive Science at the University of Osnabrueck and a MSc in Neuroscience with a focus on the auditory system at the University of Oldenburg.
 I also had the chance to gain additional experience while working as a programmer in Robotic Program Automation over the past years and during a nine-month Internship in the Auditory Neuroscience Group under Tim Griffiths in Newcastle.